ysoh880710/ParallelComputing/README.md

 >"**If your threads run on physical cores at the same time then they are parallel, otherwise they are just time-sharing or [concurrent](https://en.wikipedia.org/wiki/Concurrency_(computer_science))**." ([Are threads concurrent or parallel?, whatisany](https://whatisany.com/does-parallel-computing-use-multiple-threads/))

 >"**You can have [multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) on a single core machine, but you can only have parallelism on a [multi core](https://en.wikipedia.org/wiki/Multi-core_processor) machine (or multi proc, but I treat them the same)**." ([Threading/Concurrency vs Parallelism, danielmoth](http://www.danielmoth.com/Blog/threadingconcurrency-vs-parallelism.aspx))

+### Is Parallelism a subset of [Concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science))?

+>"**Sorry, but this answer is incorrect**." ([Parallelism implies concurrency but not the other way round right?, stackexchange](https://softwareengineering.stackexchange.com/questions/155109/parallelism-implies-concurrency-but-not-the-other-way-round-right))

+>"**it is possible to have parallelism without concurrency (such as bit-level parallelism)**" ([Parallel computing, wikipedia](https://en.wikipedia.org/wiki/Parallel_computing))

+- OK.
+Parallelism is NOT subset of concurrency.

+### Summary

+- Adding a thread means adding "smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system". ([Thread, wikipedia](https://en.wikipedia.org/wiki/Thread_(computing)))

+- Therefore, adding a thread is equal to adding one concurrency

+- Having multiple threads means having "multiple "smallest sequence of programmed instructions" of execution concurrently, supported by the operating system". ([Thread, wikipedia](https://en.wikipedia.org/wiki/Thread_(computing)) / [Multithread, wikipedia](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)))

 I had hard time understanding why this yes or no binary question is always answered so long and complicated statements.